Notenoughmail/notenoughmail.github.io/tfcgv/1.20.1/rock_editor.md

 The editor contains a list of the values present in the layer type with, next to each, a delete button which removes that value.
 Towards the bottom of the screen there is an edit box which is used to add values.
 Next the edit box is a button which will add the value to the layer type currently in the editor.

 When focused/selected, the edit box will also have a 'scrollable' list of up to five values.
 The list can be scrolled with the up and down arrows and `shift` can be held to force the focused element to change when using the arrow keys.
-The value highlighted in gold is the currently selected value; using `enter` or `tab` will autofill the selected value.
+The value highlighted in gold is the currently selected value; using `enter` will autofill the selected value.
 Values already in the selected layer type will not be suggested.

 <details>
-    TODO: Better summary
-    <summary>Layer types suggestion list</summary>
+    <summary text-closed="Reveal layer types previews" text-open="Hide layer types previews"></summary>
     <figure>
         <img src="/assets/images/tfcgv/rock_editor/layer_types_edit_0.png" alt="Layer types edit 0" />
         <figcaption>With Uplift Rock Layers (and any Rock Layers) in the editor, layer definitions are suggested.</figcaption>